pelloaspuru/pelloaspuru.github.io/README.md

 ### poole.css
 - Set `max-width: 50rem;` to widen the main page.
+- Define `.filter-green` as a filter to change colours of .svg icons.

 ## _config.yml
 - changes the sidebar title and subtitle.